The Minneapolis Park and Recreation Board (MPRB) has finalized a design for a major renovation of the entrance approach to the Wildflower Garden.

 60 Friends-supported land stewardship volunteers have contributed more than 580 hours in the Eloise Butler Wildflower Garden Volunteer Stewardship Area (warmly referred to as the Greater Eloise VSA) from January 1-June 1, 2025 with support from the Garden Curator.

-In 2024, 44 Friends volunteers have staffed both the entry Kiosk and the shelter for the 54th consecutive year, the Martha Crone Shelter.
-Through Over 50,000 people were engaged at the Garden with staff and volunteers.
-In 2025, 50 volunteers went through training.
-By the beginning of June 2025 over 17,000 persons have had a personal contact with a volunteer or staff member in the Garden.
-458 hours of volunteer time have been logged up to June 1 this year.
+In 2025, Friends volunteers have staffed both the entry Kiosk and the shelter for the 55th consecutive year, the Martha Crone Shelter.
+Over 55,000 people were engaged at the Garden with staff and volunteers.
+Fifty volunteers went through training.
+By Garden closing date over 2000 hours of volunteer time had been logged this year.

 You should know that your support contributions to the Friends are entirely used for these Garden projects and our other mission programs.
 Our administrative expenses are small, on average, 5% of revenue or less, and these expenses are funded from non-contribution revenue.